Skip to Main Content

 People and Ideas

 Mapping and reinventing cultures.
 Radical responsibility.
 Counting tiles and waiting in line.
 That long lunch may be your ticket.
-Telling the Netflix story with fellow returned Volunteer Reed Hastings.
 And other insights from a conversation with business thinker Erin Meyer.
+In Erin Meyer’s first book, there’s a point where she assumes the persona of a Danish designer exasperated at how much time she’s […]

 Metaphors for Thought